-Ensuring your workshop or facility has proper fume ventilation can be a daunting process.
-This guide to fume extraction systems will help you understand more about regulatory requirements, benefits of fume extraction, types of fume ventilation systems, and some important considerations when selecting a fume extraction system.
+Ensuring your workshop, facility, or welding shop has proper fume ventilation can be a daunting process.
+This guide to fume extraction systems will help you understand more about regulatory requirements, benefits of fume exhaust systems, types of fume ventilation systems, and some important considerations when selecting a fume extraction or fume exhaust system.

 If you have any questions about fume ventilation and extraction or how we can help you, contact us today.